ganesh05-p/ornithopter-with-custom-controller/README.md

 # 🐦🕹️ Ornithopter with Custom Made Controller

-A bio-inspired ornithopter prototype developed to mimic the flapping flight of birds using a custom-built wireless transmitter and receiver system.
-This project combines embedded systems, wireless communication, and mechanical wing actuation to demonstrate the fundamentals of flapping-wing flight control.
+A bio-inspired flying robot designed to replicate flapping-wing flight dynamics using a custom-built wireless transmitter-receiver system.
+This project serves as a foundational step toward developing a Ornithopter with Spy-Camera — a bird-like flying robot — aimed at military surveillance, aerial reconnaissance, and advanced remote-control experimentation.

 <p align="center">
   <img src="Images/Ornithopter/ornithopter.jpg" width="700">
 </p>

-Inspired by bird flight, this prototype uses a custom handheld controller to wirelessly operate an ornithopter.
-A geared motor drives the wing-flapping mechanism, while a separate motor controls directional movement.
-Although this version is a prototype, it successfully demonstrates the communication, control, and mechanical principles required for future development.
+Inspired by the natural flight of birds, the system features a custom-designed controller and a dual-motor mechanism: one motor for wing flapping using a gear system, and another for directional control.
+Although flight was not fully achieved in this phase, the wing flapping and control architecture successfully demonstrate the core mechanical and communication principles for future enhancements.

 ---

 # ➤ Project Vision

-The goal of this project is to develop a lightweight bio-inspired flying robot capable of carrying small payloads such as cameras or sensors for aerial monitoring and research.
+The idea is to eventually integrate a Spy-camera into the ornithopter, enabling aerial surveillance — especially useful for defense and intelligence purposes.

 This prototype demonstrates:

 - Wing flapping mechanism
-- Wireless transmitter and receiver communication
-- Custom-built handheld controller
+- Custom controller design

 ---

 # ➤ Key Features

-- Bird-inspired mechanical design
-- Flapping-wing mechanism driven by a geared motor
+- Bird-like structure and motion
+- Wing flapping-mechanism using gear-driven motor
+- Direction control using mini coreless tail motor
 - Wireless communication using nRF24L01 modules
-- Direction control using a coreless DC motor
-- Custom joystick-based transmitter
-- Arduino Nano based control system
+- Custom-made handheld controller using joysticks

 ---